EthicalGopher/image_search/README.md

         git clone <repository_url>
         cd image_search
         ```

     2.  **Build and run containers:**

         ```bash
         docker-compose up --build
         ```
+    add the environment variables for the backend to work
     This command will build the Docker images for both the client and server, and then start all services defined in `docker-compose.yml`, including the MongoDB database.

 ## Folder Structure